 Buildings associated with seven separate properties were identified as within the Area of Potential Effect of the Hands Mill Dam Removal Project.
 These consist of two properties downstream of the dam, including a house, garage and shed that comprise 16 Woodchuck Hollow Road, located on the south side of Jail Branch, just northwest of the dam, and a shed located just north of the dam on the north side of Jail Branch, that is now part of 39 Woodchuck Hollow Road, but was not originally associated with that property (Figure 32).
-The remaining five properties are located upstream of the dam and include: a house at 110 Woodchuck Hollow Road on the north bank of the Jail Branch; a house and attached barn at 273 West Corinth road, on the west side of the Jail Branch; a modular home, garage and shed located at 13 Vermette Lane, on the east bank of the Jail Branch and south of a tributary to the river; a house at 53 Vermette Lane, that lies on the east side of the Jail Branch, and between a tributary and drainage to the river; and a house and garage at 111 Vermette Lane that is situated between a tributary and drainage to the Jail Branch (see Figure 32).
+The remaining five properties are located upstream of the dam and include: a house at 110 Woodchuck Hollow Road on the north bank of the Jail Branch; a house and attached barn at 273 West Corinth road, on the west side of the Jail Branch; a modular home, garage and shed located at 13 Vermette Lane, on the east bank of the Jail Branch and south of a tributary to the river; a house at 53 Vermette Lane, that lies on the east side of the Jail Branch, and between a tributary and drainage to the Jail Branch (see Figure 32).